mlswg/mls-architecture/draft-rescorla-mls-architecture.md

    up to date anymore when multiple DS are involved (Trusted DS).
-   Reliability of in-order delivery or message delivery all-together might be compromised for multiple reasons such as networking failure, active network attacks...
+   Reliability of in-order delivery or message delivery all-together might be compromised for multiple reasons such as networking failure, active network attacks, replay attacks...
 Additionally, there is a scenario where a compromised DS could potentially leak group membership if it has this knowledge (Untrusted and Trusted DS).

 3. Authentication service (AS) compromise: a compromised AS could provide incorrect or adversarial identities to clients.
 As a